samply/beam/README.md

 Method: `POST`
 URL: `/v1/sockets/<app_id>`
-Header `Upgrade` is required, e.g. 'Upgrade: tls'
+Header `Upgrade` is required, e.g. 'Upgrade: tls' Optionally takes a `metadata` header which is expected to be serialized json value.
+This corresponds to the `metadata` field on [Socket task](#socket-task).

 This request will automatically lead to a connection to the other app, after it answers this request.